intel/dffml/docs/news/0_4_0_alpha_release.rst

     added.
 We now have over 115 models!
 Check out the model plugins page to see them all.

-- :doc:`Documentation Testing with Sphinx consoletest extention </contributing/consoletest>`
+- :doc:`Documentation Testing with Sphinx consoletest extension </contributing/consoletest>`

-  - We developed a Sphinx extention which has allowed us to test the ``code-block:: console`` directives and others in our documentation.
+  - We developed a Sphinx extension which has allowed us to test the ``code-block:: console`` directives and others in our documentation.
 This serves as integration testing / documentation validation.
 The :doc:`/tutorials/models/docs` tutorial was written to explain how this can